Get answers to your questions

 Is anesthesia safe?

 Today’s modern anesthetic machines and monitors have made surgery much safer than in the past.
 Though there are always inherent risks to any anesthetic or surgical procedure in both human and animal medicine, here at Bernalillo Pet Care Center, we take high standards of precautions to reduce those risks and any complications that may occur.
+First, our veterinarian does a thorough physical exam on your pet before administering anesthetics to ensure that a fever or other signs of interfering illness don’t exist.
+We also adjust the amount and type of anesthetic used depending on the age and health of your pet.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Blood testing can detect organ dysfunctions such as liver or kidney disorders that can affect the clearance of anesthetic drugs from the body, low platelet numbers that could result in inadequate clotting abilities, an overactive thyroid that could put extra stress on the heart during anesthesia, in addition to other important systemic conditions.
 Pre-anesthetic blood testing is required for every pet prior to anesthesia.
 Even apparently healthy or adolescent animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery in order to appropriately maintain blood pressure and not risk further injury to those organs.
 If serious problems are detected, surgery can be postponed until the problem is corrected.
 And for geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before anesthesia.